martamihaylova/martamihaylova/README.md

 **About Me!**

 - 👨🏽‍💻 I sudyied Software Engineering at [SoftUni](https://about.softuni.bg/).
-- 🌱 I’m currently exploring ReactJS with a big interest.
+- 🌱 I’m currently exploring ReactJS in greater depth.
 - 🤔 My interests are web development and cool stuff :smiley:
 - 💼 I’m a Full Stack Web Developer with Node.js.
 - 💬 Ask me about anything, I love to answer!